Safe, Clean and Compassionate Committee

 By David Mazzocchi, Chair

-• May 31st: Attendance at the semi-monthly Denver Police District 6 meeting with Citizens for a Safe and Clean Denver.
+• September 18th: Attendance at the monthly Denver Police District 6 meeting with Lt.
+David Albi, Technician Kayla Knabe, UpDoNA and Citizens for a Safe and Clean Denver.

 Our neighborhood has taken the following steps: